NazirulRoche/Service-Metrics-Automation/README.md

 ### ProcessOne Class

+This process class is primarily supporting Navify Tumor Board for APAC region and this process is customized for "report filtered by a specific month" category

+The overview of the process includes:
+- fetch the country and case origin/contact channel data from the source report
+- count the service metrics based on the country and case origin/contact channel columns
+- count the obsolete cases based on status column where the value is "Obsolete"
+- sort the service metrics count array to follow the order of combination of country AND case origin array in the Service Metrics spreadsheet
+- define the cells based on the number of rows and first index of row associated to given service, region and month

 ### ProcessTwo Class

+This process class is primarily supporting Navify Analytics for APAC region and this process is customized for "report NOT filtered by a specific month" category

+The overview of the process includes:
+- fetch the date data from the source report
+- clean the date column by converting them into specific month
+- count the service metrics based on the date column  (after converted into month)
+- count the obsolete cases based on status column where the value is "Obsolete"
+- define the cells based on the number of rows and first index of row associated to given service, region and month
+- populate the service metrics count into the defined cells range

 ### ProcessThree Class

+This process class is primarily supporting SIP project for Global and this process is customized for "report filtered by a specific month" category

+The overview of the process includes:
+- fetch the location data from the source report
+- fetch the location data from region classification sheet and check whether the location from source report already been categorized into region or not
+    - if yes, classify the location into region using the GeoNames API
+    - if no, can proceed to the next step
+- count the service metrics based on the region selected by the user
+- define the cells based on the number of rows and first index of row associated to given service, region and month
+- populate the service metrics count into the defined cells range

 ### ProcessFour Class

+This process class is primarily supporting ISIS incident for EMEA region and this process is customized for "report NOT filtered by a specific month" category

+The overview of the process includes:
+- fetch the date data from the source report
+- clean the date column by converting them into specific month
+- count the service metrics based on the date column (after converted into month)
+- define the cells based on the number of rows and first index of row associated to given service, region and month
+- populate the service metrics count into the defined cells range

+## Unit Testing using QUnitGS2

 ## Resources
 [Google Sheets Development & Testing Environment](https://docs.google.com/spreadsheets/d/1uLNC91rhGPvsknd7DNO8s35U0D_fkjl21RSy2EFNLLs/edit?gid=1866606411#gid=1866606411)